not-fit-at-all/recipe/README.md

     what ingredients I need to consume  -done and how soon, -done
 #    and possible choices of cuisines with such ingredients.
-      how? cuisines, upon its generation checks ri's availability, and stores that in itself
+      how? cuisines, upon its generation checks its ingredients' availability, then stores them in itself need to sort sttuff out, as I am failing to remember what class have what method

 #medium priority
 #  The app somehow manages quantity of ingredients